-The final project will be done individually, and must be typed and submitted by the deadline.
+The final project must be typed and submitted by the deadline.
 More detailed instructions will be provided at a later date.

 Final Exam: The details about the final exam will be provided during the last week lectures.
 For the final exam we will be following standard University of Toronto Schedule. the final exam will be 2-3 hours in duration and will be scheduled by the Faculty of Arts and Science during the final assessment period.